Overview of Program Offerings

 The programs are described in greater detail in this catalog.

 The RD (also known as RDN) is the most widely recognized national and international credential for practice in the field of nutrition and dietetics.
 The RD qualifies students for employment in a variety of food and nutrition-related positions.
-Beginning in 2024, the Commission on Dietetic Registration (CDR) the credentialing organization for RDs, will require a Master’s degree for entry level practice in dietetics, also known as Registered Dietitian-Nutritionist (RDN).
-Graduates of Pace’s M.S. in Nutrition and Dietetics may immediately sit for the Commission on Dietetic Registration (CDR) examination.
+The Commission on Dietetic Registration (CDR), the credentialing organization for RDs, requires a master’s degree for entry-level practice in dietetics, also known as Registered Dietitian-Nutritionist (RDN).
+Graduates of Pace’s Nutrition and Dietetics, MS program may immediately sit for the CDR examination.

-Pace also offers an online Master's completion program open to PA graduates with a bachelor’s degree and current PA certification.
+Pace offers an online master's completion program open to PA graduates with a bachelor’s degree and current PA certification.
 This completion program provides the additional coursework needed to obtain a master’s degree.

 Physician Assistant Program - Pleasantville